Show HN: I am Building a Producthunt alternative

 I'd recommend focusing on what the most valuable features are and making those the highlight.
 Leading with who is building it and where doesn't add much unless your team is especially well-known or noteworthy.
 Also, citing "10 years of experience" as social proof might not resonate strongly—it's not a differentiator for most audiences (10 years is not that long).
 Instead, consider showcasing the unique aspects of the product that would immediately grab attention.

-• dt3ft a year ago
+• dt3ft 2 years ago

 I will set some time aside to rewrite that.
 Thank you for the feedback, much appreciated!

-• newsclues a year ago
+• newsclues 2 years ago

 I hope to see a catalogue for open source tools, so when I’m trying to accomplish something I can find a tool that can do that.